apache/arrow/docs/source/java/memory.rst

 To enable it, enable assertions with ``-ea`` or set the system property, ``-Darrow.memory.debug.allocator=true``.
 When enabled, a log will be kept of allocations.

-Arrow modules define simple logging facade for java SLF4J, configure it properly to see your logs (e.g. Logback/Log4J).
+Arrow logs some allocation information via SLF4J; configure it properly to see these logs (e.g. via Logback/Apache Log4j).

 Consider the following example to see how debug enabled help us with the tracking of allocators: